-It isn’t unusual for businesses to have irregular cash flows.
+It isn’t unusual for companies to have irregular cash flows.
 But irregular cash flows combined with limited cash reserves can create problems for both businesses and those who manage them.
-Growing businesses, in particular, often face this simultaneous challenge, especially those in B2B sectors that rely on credit terms — meaning, customers may have 45, 60 or even 90 days to pay.
-In situations where stretched-out payment terms create a cash crunch, companies sometimes look to invoice financing to turn their accounts receivables into cash.
+Growing businesses often face this simultaneous challenge, especially those in B2B sectors that rely on credit terms, where customers may have 45, 60, or even 90 days to pay.
+In situations where stretched-out payment terms create a cash crunch, companies sometimes look to invoice financing to turn their accounts receivable into cash.
 Invoice financing can offer a good alternative to bank loans or credit lines for companies that can’t readily access those more traditional forms of capital.

 What Is Invoice Financing?